Home About Basics Casts Theory Verification

 Input, casting strokes

-The casting strokes for both casts are
+The casting strokes for both roll-casts are

 identical.
 The starting position is with the rod held horizontally behind the